eu-digital-green-certificates/dgc-testdata/SI/README.md

 ### 2

-[2.json](2DCode/raw/2.json) - Basic DGC with two vaccination entries.
+[2.json](2DCode/raw/2.json) - One NAA test entry.
+The sc-attribute is tagged (0 tag before date-time).
+Valid only for 72hrs.

 All tests should be successful.